Who is the American Board for Transplant Certification?

 Where do I take the certification examination?

-Applied Measurement Professional, Inc. (AMP), a Business Division of PSI, is the professional testing agency contracted by ABTC to assist in the development, administration, scoring and analysis of the ABTC exams.
-All ABTC transplant certification candidates have access to AMP's nationwide network of nearly 200 secure testing locations.
+PSI Exams Online, is the professional testing agency contracted by ABTC to assist in the development, administration, scoring and analysis of the ABTC exams.
+All ABTC transplant certification candidates have access to PSI's nationwide network of nearly 200 secure testing locations.
 AMP has testing sites in the top 175 metropolitan service areas, as well as many rural areas, within a short drive.
 Learn more about our certification examinations.

 Does ABTC offer any tools to help me assess my readiness for the certification exam?

-As part of our commitment to helping candidates and certified professionals succeed, ABTC proudly offers online self-assessment exams (SAEs) for the CCTC, CCTN and CPTC certification examinations.
+As part of our commitment to helping candidates and certified professionals succeed, ABTC proudly offers online self-assessment exams (SAEs) for the CCTC, CCTN, CPTC, and CTP certification examinations.
 To provide a realistic exam experience and self-assessment, SAEs follow the same examination specifications as the actual certification exams, with the same distribution of questions at each cognitive level (recall, application or analysis).
 Learn more about our Self-Assessment Exams.

 Does ABTC offer continuing education programs?